ODS

 • Ensure orders have been stamped by prior/detaching command

-• Last PSD (S-1/IPAC for prior Marine Corps personnel, Military Personnel Office for Air Force personnel, and S-1/Human Resource Service Center for Army personnel)
+• POC at your last personnel office (PSD for navy personnel; S-1/IPAC for prior Marine Corps personnel; Military Personnel Office for Air Force personnel; S-1/Human Resource Service Center for Army personnel)

 For Current (non-graduated) HPSP Students Only:

-• Bring Permanent Change of Station (PCS) or Reserve Orders and any Modifications.
+• Your Permanent Change of Station (PCS) or Reserve Orders and any Modifications.

 • Verify with the HPSP office that your Page 2, otherwise known as your "Record of Emergency Data" has been updated (if necessary) within the last 12 months for any changes.
 If not, please update your Page 2 with the HPSP office prior to arriving at ODS.